Songs and Instrumentals: Songs

 Songs is a 39-minute album spread across 11 songs which feature more lyrical and traditional songwriting.
 Lenker avoided writing personal lyrics in her previous work, but felt the need to write from a first-person perspective while dealing with heartbreak.
 Lenker has called it the "most personal album" she has made.
 She sings lyrics like "I just want a place with you" on "Dragon Eyes", which she says she would not have normally written.

 Instrumentals

 Instrumentals is a 37-minute album composed of two extended instrumental pieces: "Music for Indigo" and "Mostly Chimes".
 "Music for Indigo" features a collage of acoustic guitar improvisation.
 Towards the end of the piece, Lenker can be heard sighing and saying "I'm starting over".
 "Music for Indigo" was written by Lenker for her former partner to listen to while falling asleep at night.
-"Mostly Chimes" begins with four minutes of same guitar improvisation, but shifts to earth sounds.
+"Mostly Chimes" begins with four minutes of some guitar improvisation, but shifts to earth sounds.
 The remainder of the piece features recordings of primarily wind, chimes and birdsong.